YesCT/alim.ac/source/writes/2015-04-21-post-travel-survival-guide.html.md

 In addition to the "low battery indicator", there are other signals worth paying attention to in post-travel.
 Are there new patterns in your everyday activity?
 New patterns aren’t necessarily bad.
 They can be habits I learned about from others.

 But they can also be warning signs.
-Pay attention to them, and yourself.
+Pay attention to them.
 Ask,

 > Why am I having such a hard time with...?